NervanaSystems/neon/doc/source/quick_start.rst

 Quick Install
 ~~~~~~~~~~~~~

-On a Mac OSX or Linux box enter the following to download and install
+On a Mac OSX or Linux machine, enter the following to download and install
 neon, and use it to train your first multi-layer perceptron or
 convolutional neural networks below.